Biden tells Zelenskyy: 'It's an honor to be by your side'

 Russian President Vladimir Putin on Wednesday told his country's military leaders that Russia will achieve its stated goals in Ukraine and use the combat experience to strengthen its military.
 His defense minister, Sergei Shoigu, said Russia's military must be expanded from the current 1 million to 1.5 million during the fighting in Ukraine.

 Castillo reported from Kyiv, Ukraine.
-Associated Press writers Lolita C. Baldor, Tara Copp, Aamer Madhani and Seung Min Kim in Washington, Hanna Arhirova in Kyiv, and Andrew Katell in New York contributed to this report.
+Associated Press writers Lolita C. Baldor, Tara Copp, Aamer Madhani, Chris Megerian and Seung Min Kim in Washington, Hanna Arhirova in Kyiv, and Andrew Katell in New York contributed to this report.

 Follow the AP's coverage of Russia's war in Ukraine at https://apnews.com/hub/russia-ukraine